URSec/Silhouette-QEMU-Demo/README.md

    - **Silhouette**: Turn on the shadow stack, store hardening, and CFI passes, denoted as `silhouette`.

-   After the two scripts finishes, Newlib will be installed in `build/newlib-baseline/install` and `build/newlib-silhouette/install` and compiler-rt will be installed in `build/compiler-rt-baseline/install` and `build/compiler-rt-silhouette/install`.
+   After the two scripts finish, Newlib will be installed in `build/newlib-baseline/install` and `build/newlib-silhouette/install` and compiler-rt will be installed in `build/compiler-rt-baseline/install` and `build/compiler-rt-silhouette/install`.